India’s Exports Jump 19% in Nov 2025: Don’t Miss Why

 Imports declined modestly, mainly due to reduced gold, crude oil, and coal imports, which helped narrow the trade deficit alongside strong export growth for the month.

-Blog Author
+About Author